|

 opportunities to make propaganda “confessions” to get out.
 He resists at

-every man can break at some point.
-Propaganda as a weapon of the state is
+that every man can break at some point.
+Propaganda as a weapon of the state

-less effective in an online Internet world if people have freedom of speech.
+is less effective in an online Internet world if people have freedom of

-peace talks; I was on the rifle range loading ammo in Basic at Fort
+preliminary peace talks; I was on the rifle range loading ammo in Basic at Fort Jackson

 The Trials of Henry Kissinger (2002, First Run Films, 80